jungmin-lawrence-han/jungmin-lawrence-han.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website !!
 I am currently a postdoctoral researcher for [Patterns of Conflict Emergence](https://forecastlab.org) project at [Trinity College Dublin](https://www.tcd.ie/Political_Science/).
-Also, I am an affiliated faculty member at the [Ford Institute of Human Secruty](https://www.fordinstitute.pitt.edu) (University of Pittsburgh).
+Also, I am an affiliated faculty member at the [Ford Institute of Human Secruty](https://www.fordinstitute.pitt.edu) at the University of Pittsburgh.
 My research interests center on international rivalry, foreign policy, and political behavior.
 While studying these topics, I employ quantitative methods including survey experiments and computational text analysis.

 I earned my Ph.D. degree in Political Science at the [University of Pittsburgh](https://www.polisci.pitt.edu) with a focus on International Relations and Research Methods.
 Prior to this, I completed my MA in International Relations from [Peking University](https://www.sis.pku.edu.cn/en/) in Beijing, China, as well as a double-BA degree in Political Science and Economics from [Stony Brook University](https://www.stonybrook.edu) and in Public Administration from the [University of Seoul](https://www.uos.ac.kr/eng/web/main).